 Ocean City, Maryland, is filled with family fun.
-The 10-mile barrier island is not wide so it is packed from ocean to bay with restaurants; mini-golf and go-kart courses; the boardwalk and amusements; and wide, sandy beaches.
+The 10-mile barrier island isn’t wide so it’s packed from ocean to bay with restaurants; mini-golf and go-kart courses; the boardwalk and amusements; and wide, sandy beaches.
 Situated just below the Delaware Beaches, Ocean City, Maryland (not to be confused with Ocean City, New Jersey), features several high-rise hotels and condominium towers for families.
 There are less single-family homes to rent and more multi-bedroom condos, along with many beachfront hotels.

 Recommended Hotel: Hilton Ocean City Oceanfront Suites

-Walk through living history as a family in Colonial Williamsburg.
-The more than 300-acre living history museum will bring families back to a simpler time when Wi-Fi wasn’t a priority – and kids will have a blast putting those phones away for a bit.
-Trust us!
+Walk through living history in Colonial Williamsburg, an attraction within Williamsburg, Virginia.
+The more than 300-acre living history museum will bring families back to a simpler time when Wi-Fi wasn’t a priority—and kids may even feel inspired to put their phones away for a bit (one can hope…)!
 Men and women stroll the streets dressed in colonial-era costumes and you can dine where George Washington once ate.
-Once you are done soaking in all the history and are ready for some thrills, head over to Busch Gardens Williamsburg for roller coasters, waterslides and plenty of screams.
+Once you’re done soaking in all the history and are ready for some thrills, head over to Busch Gardens Williamsburg for roller coasters, waterslides and plenty of screams.

 Recommended Hotel: Williamsburg Lodge